swarmee/swagger-4-es/README.md

 ### Technical Details

-The way to set this up is very straight forward:
+The way to set this up fo yourself is very straight forward:

 1. Document your schema as a `openapi.json` file - [Swagger Hub](https://app.swaggerhub.com) can help with this.
 2. Copy the `dist` folder from the [Swagger UI](https://github.com/swagger-api/swagger-ui/blob/master/docs/usage/installation.md) github page.